stephenrdoyle/teaching_development/module_linux_scripting/module_linux_scripting.md

 - It is common in bioinformatics to run the same analysis on many files.
 - Suppose we have a script which runs an analysis we wish to run on 100 data files.
 - It is both tedious and error type the same command 100 times so instead we use a loop.
-- There are several types of loop used by Unix but we will concentrate on two, the for loop and the while loop.
+- There are several types of loop used by Unix but we will concentrate on two, the *"for loop"* and the *"while loop"*.

 ```bash
 # We will use a for loop to run wc on the files in the directory loop_files/